zachoriel/We-Have-C-At-Home/README.md

 ## How To Use

-Right now this project is more of a research/case study, and not intended for public use.
-However, if you *really* want to plug this into your project, here is an ***extremely barebones*** collection of code that you may find useful for getting started.
+This project is currently a research-focused case study, not a production-ready library.
+That said, if you ***really*** want to plug this into your project, here is an ***extremely barebones*** collection of code that you may find useful for getting started.

 `var arena = new ArenaAllocator(id: 0, capacityInBytes: 1024 * 1024, Allocator.Persistent);` -- arena has methods like Allocate, SmartAllocate, Reset, and Dispose.